meta-hub/meta_target/README.md

 You can also post any missing features from other targetting resources that you would like added through github issues.

 ## Installation:
-Download the latest releae of `meta-target`.
+Download the latest release of `meta-target`.
 Add the `meta-target` resource to your `resources` folder, and add `start meta-target` to your server.cfg.
 Alternatively, calling the export by the same name works.
 Ensure [PolyZone](https://github.com/mkafrin/PolyZone) is installed.